dboyd13/DSVR/README.md

 	dsvr-webadmin.py
 	- Allow hostname OR IP address input/parsing/encoding for peer VPN server.
 	- Read and display VERSION file
+	- Don't assume 'require-mppe-128' and allow user to specify PPTP encryption (or not)

 	dsvr.py
 	- Read and display VERSION file